General Patient Information

 Further information is available from Patient Services on Level 2, (open 9am to 4pm) or call 01603 289769 or 287162.

-The Norfolk and Norwich University Hospitals NHS Foundation Trust became a smoke free organisation in July 2005 after a consultation showed that the majority of staff, public, patients and other users of the two hospital sites said they believed smoking should be banned.
+We became a smoke-free organisation in July 2005 after a consultation showed that the majority of staff, public, patients and other users of the two hospital sites said they believed smoking should be banned.
 This includes smoking in the entire grounds or in vehicles on the site.
-It is part of a national policy of no smoking in and around any NHS buildings.
-See the Smoke Free policy.
+It is part of a national policy of no smoking in and around any NHS buildings – read more in our Smoke Free policy.

 The Norfolk Stop Smoking Service can support smokers who want to quit.
 Its advisers can provide support, advice and access to nicotine replacement therapy or other products to help smokers to quit.